Ali-KURAL/Micropython/libs/seesaw/README.md

-# Raspberry Pi Pico BME280 Sensor with Micropython Library
+# Raspberry Pi Pico Seesaw Soil Sensor with Micropython Library

 ## About
-This is a micropython library for BME280 Combined Humidity and Pressure Sensor
+This is a micropython library for Seesaw Soil Moisture Sensor

 ## Setup